tollwerk/gentoo-setup/Docs/05_Shared_Hosting/01_Webhosting.md

 ```

-Let's Encrypt configuration (`letsencrypt.ini`)
+Certbot configuration (`certbot.ini`)
 -----------------------------------------------

-The Let's Encrypt definition typically looks like this (of which only the first two lines need to be adapted for each account):
+The Certbot definition typically looks like this (of which only the first two lines need to be adapted for each account):

 ```ini
 domains = example.com, www.example.com